layoutBox/PinLayout/README.md

 ### PinLayout margin rules
 The following section explains how CSS/PinLayout margin rules are applied.

-#### When and how horizontal margins are applies in PinLayout?
+#### When and how horizontal margins are applied in PinLayout?

-This table explain how and when **left and right margins** are applied depending of which view’s attribute has been pinned using PinLayout.
+This table explains how and when **left and right margins** are applied depending on which view’s attribute has been pinned using PinLayout.

 | View’s pinned attributes | Left Margin                               | Right Margin                               |
 |--------------------------|:-------------------------------------------:|:--------------------------------------------:|